-Critical policies, estimates and Critical Area of emphasis / critical accounting Ernst & Young comments on quality and application of accounting policy, significant accounting policy policy? estimates, financial statement disclosures and (Note 1) related matters Revenue recognition Taxation revenues are recorded in the period to which the assessment relates, and reasonable estimates of amounts can be made.
+Area of emphasis/critical accounting policy Critical accounting policy?
+(Note 1) Ernst & Young comments on quality and application of accounting policy, significant estimates, financial statement disclosures and related matters Revenue recognition Taxation revenues are recorded in the period to which the assessment relates, and reasonable estimates of amounts can be made.
 Government transfers are recognized in revenue when they are authorized and when eligibility criteria have been met.
 Under certain circumstances, agreements may create a liability which is deferred until certain criteria are met.
 Development charges must be used for specific purposes and are deferred and recognized in revenue in the period in which the resources are used for the specified purpose(s).
 When appropriate, fees and user charges are deferred and recognized in revenue in the period in which the resources are used for the specified purpose(s).
 We ensured that tax revenue was calculated based on tax rates approved by County Council and confirmed amounts requisitioned directly with third parties.
-We reviewed the recognition of amounts subject to external restrictions to ensure that they were recognized appropriately.
+We reviewed the recognition of government transfers subject to external restrictions to ensure that they were recognized appropriately.
 In addition, we agreed all significant government transfers to the related agreements and cash receipts.
 We selected a sample of revenue transactions and traced them to supporting documentation to ensure they were appropriately recorded and approved.
-Based on our audit procedures, the County's overall revenue recognition policies are appropriate and consistent with those applied by other Alberta municipalities.
-Revenue recognition policies are unchanged from last year and have been appropriately applied.
+We performed analytics over the main revenue streams to ensure they were appropriately recorded in the year and are within expectations.
+We performed analytics over the main revenue streams to ensure they were appropriately recorded in the year and are within expectations.

-Area of emphasis / critical accounting policy COVID-19 impact Critical accounting policy?
-(Note 1) Ernst & Young comments on quality and application of accounting policy, significant estimates, financial statement disclosures and related matters • We obtained bank confirmations for investments accounts to ensure that no indicators of The business and economic threats from the coronavirus outbreak continue.
-Entities are dealing with lost revenue and disrupted supply chains and there has been significant volatility in financial markets.
-In this context, transparency is key.
-There is a vital need for reliable information to regain trust in uncertain times, and part of that will be provided through financial reporting.
-The impact on financial reporting may not be the first thing that comes to mind as a consequence of the outbreak, but there is an important and challenging role here for preparers of financial statements, Council and EY, as your auditors. impairment exist.
-We reviewed the County's tangible assets for potential impairment.
-Based on the audit procedures, the County's assets are appropriately recorded.
-Tangible capital assets are recorded at cost, which includes amounts that are directly attributable to acquisition, construction, development, or betterment of the assets.
+Area of emphasis/critical accounting policy Critical accounting policy?
+(Note 1) Ernst & Young comments on quality and application of accounting policy, significant estimates, financial statement disclosures and related matters Tangible capital assets are recorded at cost, which includes amounts that are directly attributable to the acquisition, construction, development, or betterment of the assets.
 The tangible capital assets' cost, excluding land, are amortized on a straight-line basis over their estimated useful lives.
 With the implementation of the Strathcona County Business Transformation (SCBT) Project, an assessment will be performed to determine if the costs associated with this project should be expensed or capitalized.
 During the audit we tested a sample of additions and disposals of tangible capital assets to supporting documentation and tested the reasonability of amortization recorded during the year.
-We reviewed the \$1.7 M in costs associated with the implementation of the SCBT Project and noted they were appropriately expensed in accordance with accounting standards.
-In 2020 the county recognized \$1.1M in Contributed Capital Asset Revenue as a result of an adjustment to Storm Water Ponds.
-This amount does not relate to revenue generated for fiscal 2020 and as such we have included this as an immaterial uncorrected misstatement as shown in the "Uncorrected misstatement" section below, being that the amount should have been recorded in prior years.
+We reviewed the costs associated with the implementation of the SCBT Project and noted they were appropriately expensed in accordance with accounting standards.
 The County's tangible capital asset capitalization and amortization policies are appropriate.
-Estimated useful lives for assets are consistent with prior years and appear reasonable compared to those applied by other Alberta municipalities.
-Based on the testing performed, the tangible capital assets appear appropriate.
+Estimated useful lives for assets are consistent with prior years and appear reasonable compared to those applied by other Alberta municipalities Based on the testing performed, the tangible capital assets appear appropriately recorded.